 "He's a wonderful boy, Lily."

 She would be there for them next year.
-While she had only been an 'interims professor' last year, only meant to help out because Filius Flitwick became the new Headmaster after the sacking of Albus Dumbledore, the board of governors had accepted her appointment as the regular Charms Professor at Hogwarts.
-For a few years she would only teach the classes up to fifth, while Filius would work with the NEWT students and help her finish her education as a Charms Mistress.
+While she had only been an 'interims professor' last year, meant to help out Filius Flitwick as he became the new Headmaster after the sacking of Albus Dumbledore, the board of governors had accepted her appointment as the regular Charms Professor at Hogwarts.
+For a few years she would only teach the classes up to fifth years, while Filius would work with the NEWT students and help her finish her education as a Charms Mistress.
 Until last summer she had always expected to continue her healer education someday, something she started before Daphne was born.
 But now she really liked to teach, especially with a caring Headmaster like Filius to help her along.

 "He seems to be happy," Lily answered.